ukri-excalibur/excalibur-tests/apps/gromacs/README.md

 Note Gromacs 2016 is required due to the benchmark file used.

 Each benchmark is run on a range of number of nodes, from 1 up to all available.
-Each run uses as many processes per node as there are physical cores.
+Each run uses as many mpi tasks (processes) per node as there are physical cores, and the default Gromacs `-ntomp` OpenMP setting, which appears to add threads to use all cores (physical or logical).
+For further information on Gromacs parallelisation schemes see [here](http://www.gromacs.org/Documentation/Acceleration_and_parallelization) and [here](http://manual.gromacs.org/documentation/current/onlinehelp/gmx-mdrun.html#gmx-mdrun).

 The following performance variables are captured:
 - 'ns_per_day': Nano-seconds of simulation completed per day